HOA Homeowners' Rights Task Force

 Stunning DORA HOA Survey Results

-by HOA United, 3 months ago
+by HOA United, about 2 years ago

 Have you digested the DORA community association survey results?
 Notice the massive difference in these results vs. industry-sponsored surveys by CAI and FCAR?
 That's due to industry sponsorship bias.